vrenda720/DSD_Project/README.md

 * If the player is unable to dodge the lasers being shot at them and lose all 3 of their lives, a screen will appear that says, "You Lose" and "Press BTNU to Restart".
 When the player presses BTNU, new aliens will appear and their score will be reset.
 ![image](./Liveslose.gif)
 * If the player chooses to quit the current round they are in by pressing BTND, a screen will appear that says, "You Lose" and "Press BTNU to Restart".
 When the player presses BTNU, new aliens will appear and their score will be reset.
-* If the player is not able to eliminate all the aliens before they touch the ship, a screen will appear that says, "You Lose" and "Press BTNU to Restart".
+* If the player is not able to eliminate all the aliens before they pass the ship, a screen will appear that says, "You Lose" and "Press BTNU to Restart".
 When the player presses BTNU, new aliens will appear and their score will be reset.
 ![image](./Invasionlose.gif)

 ![image](battle.jpg)